·

 Bronca (FRA) - Bronca

 France knows how to do wine, cheese – and apparently, full-throttle stoner punk, too.
-With Bronca 2, the band from La Fare Les Oliviers delivers a tight, ten-track album that sounds like a wild road trip through fuzz, fire, and pure DIY spirit.
+With Bronca, the band from La Fare Les Oliviers delivers a tight, ten-track album that sounds like a wild road trip through fuzz, fire, and pure DIY spirit.
 If you’ve seen them live – like at the Rising Dead Boys Festival in September 2024 – you know: these guys don’t play shows, they throw musical punches with a smile.

+The album kicks off with "Broken Nose", setting a gritty tone that persists throughout.
 The opener "Broken Nose" sets the tone right: no frills, just riffs that hit like a steel boot.
 "Living In a Lie" keeps the momentum high, mixing sharp energy with raw, almost desperate vocals.
 It's fast, loud, and totally unapologetic.

 What really sells this album, besides the music, is the band itself.
 The guys are experienced, humble, and seriously cool.
 They've been playing music for a long time, and you can hear it in every note.
 No ego, no fake rock star posing – just honest noise and big hearts.

-BRONCA 2 is not just a record – it’s a sweaty handshake and a beer in the sun.
+BRONCA is not just a record – it’s a sweaty handshake and a beer in the sun.
 Pure, loud, and lovable.

 Write a comment